varshaponnaganti7/covid19-data-analysis/README.md

 ## Dataset

 * File included in this repository: `covid_19_india.csv`
-* Contains ~18,000+ rows of state-wise COVID-19 data including confirmed, cured, and death cases
+* Contains ~18,000+ rows of state-wise COVID-19 data
+* Includes confirmed, cured, and death cases

 ## Tools Used